Sensitivity of (multi)fractal eigenstates to a perturbation of the Hamiltonian: Introduction

-A particularly rich phase diagram with competing ergodic and multifractal phases emerges in the simplest basis-non-invariant extension of the Wigner-Dyson theory, the generalized Rosenzweig-Porter (RP) random matrix ensemble \cite{RP,RP15, LN-RP20}.
 Despite its quite specific formulation, this random matrix ensemble appears to have a predictive power even for the MBL transition in interacting systems such as dirty bosons and spin chains \cite{Tarzia20}.
 A particular case of this model arises also in the quantum random energy problem \cite{SmelQREM20, QREM-FeigIoffe} which has important applications in quantum computing \cite{SmelQREM20}.
-The RP model with logarithmically-normal distribution of off-diagonal entries \cite{LN-RP20} is likely to be the simplest representative of the universality class, which the problem of localization on random regular graphs (RRG) \cite{LN-RP-RRG20,LN-RP-RRG21} also belongs to.
+The Rosenzweig-Porter model with logarithmically-normal distribution of off-diagonal entries (LN-RP) \cite{LN-RP20} has a particularly rich two-parameter phase diagram \cite{LN-RP-RRG20,LN-RP-RRG21}.
+It is shown \cite{LN-RP-RRG21} that at a certain relationship between the typical value and the variance of the log-normal distribution LN-RP model belongs to the same universality class as the Anderson model on Random Regular Graph (RRG).
 The latter model is often considered as a toy model for MBL \cite{DeLuca2014, TMS2016, TikhMir_toy}.

-Given a simplicity of the RP model, in this paper we study the parametric statistics of local operators in this model with the goal to identify the generic features intrinsic to all random systems in its multifractal phase.
+Given a simplicity of the GRP model, in this paper we study the parametric statistics of local operators in this model with the goal to identify the generic features intrinsic to all random systems in its multifractal phase.